hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_role.html.markdown

 ## Argument Reference

 * `name` - (Required) The name of the role.
-Must be unique on the Postgresql server instance where it is configured.
+Must be unique on the PostgreSQL server instance where it is configured.

 * `login` - (Optional) Configures whether a role is allowed to log in; that is, whether the role can be given as the initial session authorization name during client connection.
 Coresponds to the LOGIN/NOLOGIN